-By law, the Department for the Environment has to follow a set planning process to ensure it provides a fair and consistent service to Jersey.
-This process includes considering all planning applications – whether they come from individuals, companies, or other States departments – in the same fair and consistent way, looking at all the relevant issues.
+By law, the Department for the Environment has to follow a set planning process to make sure that it provides a fair and consistent service to Jersey.
+This process includes considering all planning applications – whether they come from individuals, companies or other States departments – in the same fair and consistent way, looking at all the relevant issues.